 3) In 2024, shares in ITAB Shop Products AS and ITAB Group Support AB were impaired by MSEK 15 in connection with the payment of shareholder contributions.
-In 2023, shares in ITAB Shop Products

-In connection with the payment of shareholder contributions.
-In 2023, shares in 11AB Shop Products Oy and ITAB Shop Products UK were impaired by MSEK 5 in connection with the discontinuation of
+In 2023, shares in ITAB Shop Products Oy and ITAB Shop Products UK were impaired by MSEK 5 in connection with the discontinuation of operations.

-Of and the shop inducts or were implaited by wars of in connection with the association of operations.
 In addition, shares in the subsidiaries ITAB Holding BV and ITAB Shop Products A/S were impaired by MSEK 27 in connection with the payment of shareholder contributions.